We’ve made a list of entrepreneur movies you can enjoy and also learn a thing or two about the world of business.

 Released in: 2015

 Related topics: Steve Jobs revolves around Job’s ideas and the decisions he had to make in order to create Apple and take it to the top.
-Anyone can learn something from this movie, even if you have years of experience running a business.
-Taking a sneak-peek into Job’s mind can be educational and insightful, so give this movie a chance.
+This is one of those entrepreneur movies anyone can learn something from, even if you have years of experience running a business.
+Taking a sneak peek into Job’s mind can be educational and insightful, so give this movie a chance.

 Released in: 2010